MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-tools.md

 ## Tools for managing the upgrade

-Whichever upgrade method you choose, you manage the transition to TeamsOnly using [TeamsUpgradePolicy](https://docs.microsoft.com/powershell/module/skype/grant-csteamsupgradepolicy?view=skype-ps), which controls a user’s coexistence mode.
+Whichever upgrade method you choose, for uses that already have Skype for Business Online, you manage the transition to TeamsOnly using [TeamsUpgradePolicy](https://docs.microsoft.com/powershell/module/skype/grant-csteamsupgradepolicy?view=skype-ps), which controls a user’s coexistence mode.
+For users with an on-premises account in Skype for Business Server, you also use `Move-CsUser` to [move them to the cloud](https://docs.microsoft.com/en-us/skypeforbusiness/hybrid/move-users-between-on-premises-and-cloud).
 For more information on each of the modes, see [Coexistence modes](migration-interop-guidance-for-teams-with-skype.md).

-Whether you perform a select capabilities transition using Skype for Business modes or simply upgrade to TeamsOnly mode from the default Islands configuration, TeamsUpgradePolicy is the primary tool.
+Whether you perform a select capabilities transition using Skype for Business modes or simply upgrade to TeamsOnly mode from the default Islands configuration, TeamsUpgradePolicy is the primary tool for users who already have Skype for Business Online.
 Like any other policy in Teams, you can assign TeamsUpgradePolicy directly to a user.
 You can also set the policy as the tenant-wide default.
 Any assignment to a user takes precedence over the tenant default setting.
 You can manage the policy in the Teams Admin Console and in PowerShell.

-You can assign any mode of TeamsUpgradePolicy to users whether the user is homed in Skype for Business Online or on-premises, **except that TeamsOnly mode can only be assigned to a user who is already homed in Skype for Business Online**.
+You can also assign any mode of TeamsUpgradePolicy, except for TeamsOnly mode, to users homed in Skype for Business on-premises. **TeamsOnly mode can only be assigned to a user who is already homed in Skype for Business Online**.
 This is because interop with Skype for Business users and federation as well as Microsoft 365 Phone System functionality are only possible if the user is homed in Skype for Business Online.
+In addition, **you cannot assign TeamsOnly mode as the tenant-wide default if you have a Skype for Business on-premises deployment** (which is detected by presence of a lyncdiscover DNS record that points to location other than Office 365.

 Users with Skype for Business accounts homed on-premises [must be moved online](https://docs.microsoft.com/SkypeForBusiness/hybrid/move-users-from-on-premises-to-teams) (either to Skype for Business Online or direct to Teams) using Move-CsUser in the Skype for Business on-premises toolset.
 These users can be moved to TeamsOnly in either 1 or 2 steps: